jowharshamshiri/tdal/README.md

 ## Authentication and Authorization

-YAMLang's auth system is designed to be flexible and secure:
+TDAL's auth system is designed to be flexible and secure:

 ### Authentication